At Fillmore East: Recording and production

 Each night following the shows, the musicians and Dowd would "grab some beers and sandwiches" and head to Manhattan's Atlantic Studios to go over the performances.
 Set lists for following shows were crafted by listening to the recordings and going over what they could keep and what they would need to capture once more.
-"We wanted to give ourselves plenty of times to do it because we didn't want to go back and overdub anything, because then it wouldn't have been a real live album," said Gregg Allman, and in the end, the band only edited out Doucette's harmonica when it didn't fit.
+"We wanted to give ourselves plenty of times to do it because we didn't want to go back and overdub anything, because then it wouldn't have been a real live album," said Gregg Allman.
+In the end, the band only edited out Doucette's harmonica when it did not fit.
 "That was our pinnacle," said Dickey Betts later.
 "The Fillmore days are definitely the most cherished memories that I have.
 If you asked everybody in the band, they would probably say that."

 On June 27, the Fillmore East closed, and the band were invited to play a final, invitation-only concert, along with Edgar Winter, the Beach Boys and Country Joe McDonald.
 The Beach Boys initially refused to perform unless they headlined the event, but Graham refused, telling them that the Allman Brothers would be closing the show, and they were free to leave if they disagreed.
-This Allman Brothers' performance was used for the second disc of the 2006 expanded version of the follow-up album to At Fillmore East, Eat a Peach.
+This Allman Brothers' performance was used for the second disc of the 2006 expanded version of the 1972 follow-up album to At Fillmore East, Eat a Peach.